-At September 30, 2014, the Company has U.S. federal tax net operating loss carry-forwards of \$761 million, which will begin to expire in fiscal year 2024.
-Tax net operating loss carry forwards in state, local and foreign jurisdictions expire in various periods.
-In addition, the Company has foreign tax credit carry-forwards for U.S. tax purposes of \$149 million.
+At September 30, 2015, the Company has U.S. federal tax net operating loss carry-forwards of \$662 million, which will begin to expire in fiscal year 2024.
+The Company also has tax net operating loss carry-forwards, with no expiration date, in the United Kingdom, France and Spain of \$165 million, \$132 million and \$49 million, respectively, and other tax net operating loss carry forwards in state, local and foreign jurisdictions that expire in various periods.
+In addition, the Company has foreign tax credit carry-forwards for U.S. tax purposes of \$158 million.
 During the year ended September 30, 2014 the Company converted \$20 million of expiring foreign tax credits to deductions.
 The remaining foreign tax credits will begin to expire in 2016.

-U.S. income and foreign withholding taxes have not been recorded on indefinitely reinvested earnings of certain foreign subsidiaries of approximately \$157 million at September 30, 2014.
+U.S. income and foreign withholding taxes have not been recorded on indefinitely reinvested earnings of certain foreign subsidiaries of approximately \$213 million at September 30, 2015.
 As such, no deferred income taxes have been provided for these undistributed earnings.
 Should these earnings be distributed, foreign tax credits and net operating losses may be available to reduce the additional federal income tax that would be payable.
 However, availability of these foreign tax credits is subject to limitations which make it impracticable to estimate the amount of the ultimate tax liability, if any, on these accumulated foreign earnings.

 The Company classifies interest and penalties related to uncertain tax positions as a component of income tax expense.
-As of September 30, 2014 and September 30, 2013, the Company had accrued \$4 million and \$6 million of interest and penalties, respectively.
+As of September 30, 2015 and September 30, 2014, the Company had accrued \$3 million and \$4 million of interest and penalties, respectively.

-A reconciliation of the beginning and ending amount of unrecognized tax benefits are as follows (in millions):
+A reconciliation of the beginning and ending amount of unrecognized tax benefits, including interest and penalties, are as follows (in millions):

-Balance at September 30, 2011 \$ 11

-Additions for current year tax positions 4

-Additions for prior year tax positions

-Subtractions for prior year tax positions (1)

 Balance at September 30, 2012 \$ 14

 Additions for current year tax positions 5

 Additions for prior year tax positions 11

-Subtractions for prior year tax positions -
+Subtractions for prior year tax positions

 Balance at September 30, 2013 \$ 30

 Additions for current year tax positions 10

 Additions for prior year tax positions 1

 Subtractions for prior year tax positions (14)

 Balance at September 30, 2014 \$ 27

+Additions for current year tax positions 8

+Additions for prior year tax positions 9

+Subtractions for prior year tax positions (9)

+Balance at September 30, 2015 \$ 35

-Included in the total unrecognized tax benefits at September 30, 2014 and 2013 are \$27 million and \$30 million, respectively, that if recognized, would favorably affect the effective income tax rate.
-The amount of the reserve for uncertain tax positions may change in the next twelve months due to certain resolution of various income tax matters.
-An estimate of the range of the possible change cannot be made until these tax matters are further developed or resolved.
+Included in the total unrecognized tax benefits at September 30, 2015 and 2014 are \$35 million and \$27 million, respectively, that if recognized, would favorably affect the effective income tax rate.
+The Company has determined that is reasonably possible that its existing reserve for uncertain tax positions as of September 30, 2015 could decrease by up to approximately \$8 million related to various ongoing audits and settlement discussions in various foreign jurisdictions.

 The Company and its subsidiaries file income tax returns in the U.S. and various foreign jurisdictions.
-The Company has completed tax audits in the U.S. for tax years ended through September 30, 2008, in the U.K. for the tax years ending through September 30, 2011, in Canada for tax years ended through September 30, 2006 and in Japan for the tax years ending through September 30, 2007.
+The Company has completed tax audits in the U.S. for tax years ended through September 30, 2008, in the U.K. for the tax years ending through September 30, 2011, in Canada for tax years ended through September 30, 2006, in Germany for the tax years ending through September 30, 2009 and in Japan for the tax years ending through September 30, 2007.
 The Company is at various stages in the tax audit process in certain foreign and local jurisdictions.